All posts

 Concluding

-The building blocks we've relied on, CMSs, APIs, automations, don't disappear.
-They simply become composable primitives that agents orchestrate on behalf of users.
-The frontend turns ephemeral, a thin conversational layer between user and system.
+The tools we've built for years, CMSs, APIs, automations, don't disappear.
+They just shift role.
+They become composable primitives that agents orchestrate on behalf of users.

 If I can replace weeks of frontend work with minutes of agent setup, that's not hype.
 That's a paradigm shift.